Yash-946/Aeonaxy/README.md

 # Backend
 + Node + Express for server
-+ PostgresSQL for database through Prisma ORM
++ Neon PostgresSQL for database through Prisma ORM
 + Resend for sending mails

+> [!CAUTION]
+> Please wait while after clicking on buttons it may take while to move forward because backend is hosted on **render**